 Teenager Emma Drakeford and her older sister Stacey have just moved to California where their father has taken a job as the school’s biology teacher.
 As their father drives to the airport to pick their mother up, there are reports of an outbreak of Worm Flu and he is caught up as a quarantine zone is imposed.
 TV broadcasts urge everybody to stay inside and the military distribute rations door to door.
 It soon becomes apparent that the zombified infected are being controlled by a parasite that drives their body to infect others.
 As the whole neighbourhood descends into chaos, Emma realises that Stacey has become infected.
 She decides to lock Stacey up and seeks to find a means to remove the parasite inside her.

-The film is co-written by Christopher Landon who wrote Blood and Chocolate (2007), Disturbia (2007), and then joined Blumhouse to write Paranormal Activity 2 (2010), Paranormal Activity 3 and Paranormal Activity 4, before making his directorial debut with Paranormal Activity: The Marked Ones (2014) and going on to Scouts Guide to the Zombie Apocalypse (2015), Happy Death Day (2017) and Happy Death Day 2U (2019), Freaky (2020) and We Have a Ghost (2023).
+The film is co-written by Christopher Landon who wrote Blood and Chocolate (2007), Disturbia (2007), and then joined Blumhouse to write Paranormal Activity 2 (2010), Paranormal Activity 3 and Paranormal Activity 4, before making his directorial debut with Paranormal Activity: The Marked Ones (2014) and going on to Scouts Guide to the Zombie Apocalypse (2015), Happy Death Day (2017), Happy Death Day 2U (2019), Freaky (2020) and We Have a Ghost (2023).

 Once the outbreak begins, the film starts to travel into overly familiar areas that have been staked out by the plague outbreak drama – see films such as Outbreak (1995), Contagion (2011) and Flu (2013).
 Joost and Schulman let it work with some effect.
 Just as much, Viral also confounds expectations of genre pigeonholing – it is a plague outbreak drama but not quite; it is a zombie film but not quite that either.
 You assume that you are watching a zombie film up until the striking scene where Stoney Westmoreland bursts into the house and comes after them and we then see the tentacles of the worm-like parasites wriggling out of his ears guiding him.